 The next thing I think is very important, especially in the Spring and here in Northern NY when there’s a ton of Winter road crap gathered along the edges of the roads – are tire patching tools and supplies.
 You also need to be able to know how to use them, which is just as important as carrying them.

-I have found that ones like Sunlite self-adhesive patches are really really good, even for long-term patches in fact; though they aren’t really made for permanent use.
+I have found that ones like Sunlite self-adhesive patches are fine (sometimes called Skabs or Scabs), though they aren’t really made for permanent use and I’d recommend using the ones you glue or replace them with the ones that you glue on when you get back home.
 These are little self-adhesive patches that you peel off (just like non self-adhesive ones) and are contained in a small plastic container.
 It also includes some quick instructions, and a little scrubby sander to roughen the rubber of the tire for better adhesion.

 Along with those I carry some non-adhesive patches and glue for them, the roughener from the scab pack can also be used with these and everything fits nicely inside the aforementioned pack’s plastic container.

 And it’s good too, to have at least a pair of plastic tire changer levers, which make changing a tire much easier in general, quicker, and are gentler on your fingers as well as on the rim.
 Again, if you don’t know how to use them, or how to fix and change a tire/tube in the first place – practice if you can, and check out some YouTube videos.

 To pump up the tires I have use C02 cartridges, and a small inflator nozzle that fits on them.
 Depending on which cartridges and inflator you buy make sure you have compatible cartridges – some are unthreaded, some are threaded, and some inflators will take both while others don’t.